-Ontario has a 3-step graduated licence program for new drivers aged 16 and older.
-The first stage of the graduated licencing process is referred to as G1.
+Ontario has a 3-step graduated license program for new drivers aged 16 and older.
+The first stage of the graduated licensing process is referred to as G1.
 As a G1 driver, it is the law that you must be insured however insurance companies do not rate you under the G1 driver category.
-The reason being, G1 drivers have no driving experience, so there essentially is nothing to rate.
-Insurance companies begin their rating process once you have passed and graduated to a G2 driver.
+The reason is, G1 drivers have no driving experience, so there essentially is nothing to rate.
+Insurance companies begin their rating process once you have passed and graduated as a G2 driver.

 Does a G1 Driver Need Insurance in Ontario?

 Yes, G1 drivers are required to have auto insurance to drive in Ontario, it’s the law.

 Do I Need to Add a G1 Driver to My Insurance?

 Yes, G1 drivers must be added to another person’s existing insurance policy.
 You must also advise your insurance provider when the driver has graduated as a G2 driver.